kookehs/bdo-marketplace/README.md

 {
-	"input": "filename with list of items to get prices for", "output": "filename of where to dump CSV data", "cookie": "_bdid, ASP.NET_SessionId, and __RequestVerificationToken obtained from making a request "token": "request verification token obtained from making a sub list request", "url": "regional URL"
+	"input": "filename with list of items to get prices for", "output": "filename of where to dump CSV data", "cookie": "__RequestVerificationToken obtained from session
+	"token": "__RequestVerificationToken obtained from making a sub list request", "url": "regional URL"
 }
 ```